CORTEZ VISION EYE CLINIC

 What will my daughter be doing at the workshop?
 The Girl Power Workshop is all about empowering the next generation of girls to have confidence in themselves and to recognize the relationships in their lives that can help them to be courageous in tough situations.
 The girls will be able to express themselves creatively through a couple of art projects, and theater games.
 They will be able to hear from three incredible women speaking on the themes of "Courage to be Grateful," "Face the Fear and Move Forward," and "Courage from Sources of Strength".
 The girls will also experience a simple cooking class and work together to create their own lunch and a healthy(ish) snack.
 We will also work in some music and movement breaks.
 Each girl will receive a Power Packet of activities to bring home as well.

+What is the mask policy for the workshop?
 Because the majority of the workshop attendees are not eligible for the COVID-19 vaccination, we will follow current CDC and State of Colorado guidelines for mask wearing.
 Masks will not be required for workshop participants.
 However, masks are welcome while we are inside the building.
 (See below)

 What are the CDC's current recommendations regarding settings with children? ● We encourage masks over the nose and mouth for students 2 to 10 years old, including